nmeum/datepicker/README.md

 	$ mlist ~/mail/INBOX | mpick -t "date >= \"$(datepicker -d -f %Y-%m-%d)\""

 Refer to the `--help` output for an overview of all supported command-line options.
-The command-line interface is still subject to change, more options will likely be added in future versions.

 ### Key Bindings